multicatch/homebridge-ble-adv/README.md

 Hit ctrl+c to stop listening.

-To make the output more readable, edit uncomment line 11 and edit it so it will match your device name:
+To make the output more readable, uncomment line 11 and edit it so it will match your device name:

 ```js
     if (!localName.startsWith("ESP32")) return;